programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ## Add a user to connect to the database

-We are adding a new user so that this new user ID is used only to connect to the new database, limiting exposure in case its password is compromised.
+A user is an account that connects to a database.
+Below, we are adding a new user so that this new user ID connects only to the new database.
+Using this user account for this one connection limits exposure to other databases in case password for this user is compromised.
+Giving a user the least priviledges it needs to perform what you need it to do reduces the risk if someone else learns your user's password.
+For example, if a user can only read a database, it is less of a risk if the password is cracked than for a user that can also change or delete the database.

 In the MySQL Workbench menu click **Server** and then **Users and Privileges**

-Some Mac computers, like my testing laptop, don't display the **Schema Privileges** panel correctly.
+**Mac users** Some Mac computers, like my testing laptop, don't display the **Schema Privileges** panel correctly.
 See the note below the screenshot if this happens to you.

 Click the **Add Account** button and complete the Details for account newuser dialog box:
 1. Login Name: **newspaper_search_results_user**